LB – PUSH – SPLIT SQUATS – RESEARCH

 trained young women ≥1 year with an overload of 30% of body weight in 6 conditions

-B. FORW Lunge: stand upright with feet together; step forward maximally flexing right knee (~90° – 100°); return to initial position by pushing right foot backward
+B. FORW Lunge: step forward flex RT knee (~90° – 100°); return to initial position by pushing RT foot backward

-C. WALK Lunge: stand upright with feet together; step forward maximally flexing right knee (~90° – 100°); then take another step, pushing left foot forward to a standing position with feet together
+C. WALK Lunge: step forward flex RT knee (~90° – 100°); then take a step, pushing LT foot forward to a standing position

 Electrodes

-Gluteus Maximus: electrodes were placed halfway between the distance of the greater trochanter and second sacral vertebra in the belly of the muscle
+GMax: halfway b/n distance of greater trochanter and 2nd sacral vertebra in the belly of the muscle

-Rectus Femoris: electrodes were placed 1/3 proximal between the distance of the anterior superior iliac spine and the superior side of the patella
+Rectus Femoris: 1/3 proximal b/n distance of anterior superior iliac spine and superior side of patella

-Biceps Femoris: electrodes were placed halfway between the distance of the ischial tuberosity and the lateral epicondyle of the tibia
+Biceps Femoris: halfway b/n distance of ischial tuberosity and lateral epicondyle of tibia

-Lower Lumber Erector Spinae: electrodes were placed 3 cm lateral to the spine and nearly level with the iliac crest between the L3 and L4 vertebrae
+Lower Lumber Erector Spinae: 3 cm lateral to spine and nearly level with iliac crest b/n L3 and L4 vertebrae

 Results – Level